 Make sure to consider the Dangers and the Tasks of the Removal Process

 Apparently, the question of how to remove car battery clamps and bolts in order to disconnect and lift out your old car battery has a few simple answers.
 You just have to disconnect the terminals in the right order, unscrew the nuts and bracket that hold the battery to the plate, and you’re all set.
 Unfortunately, it’s not usually going to be that simple, and you will need to keep in mind a few important safety considerations before you even start.
 The dangers of removing your old battery, coupled with the risks presented by corroded terminals will fully warrant the highest safety measures.
+Which battery is right for your vehcile.

 The Dangers of Removing Your Old Battery